 Limited partnerships consist of general partners whose liability is limited to the amount of money they have contributed to the partnership.
 Limited partners are usually passive investors who don’t play any role in the day-to-day management of the business.

 - Incorporated Limited Partnership (ILP)

 Partners can have limited liability for the debts of the business.
 However, under an ILP there must be at least one general partner with unlimited liability.
 If the business cannot meet its obligations, the general partner (or partners) becomes personally liable for the shortfall.

 Before embarking on a partnership, you and your partner(s) should be very clear about your obligations and rights and how you will share the running of the business.

 Private Companies (Pty Ltd)

 Companies are complex and expensive to set up and run.
 They are a separate legal entity from the individual, which limits your liability.
 Generally, shareholders own the company and directors run it.
-A shareholder is not liable for a company’s debts, but directors may be held personally liable if they are found to be found to be fraudulent, negligent or reckless.
+A shareholder is not liable for a company’s debts, but directors may be held personally liable if they are found to be fraudulent, negligent or reckless.
 A company can sue and be sued in its own right.

-A proprietary company is limited to a maximum of 50 non-employee shareholders own the shares in the company.
+A proprietary company is limited to a maximum of 50 non-employee shareholders who own the shares in the company.
 The company cannot offer its shares to the general public.

-‘Limited’ in ‘proprietary limited’ means that liability of shareholders is also limited to the number of shares they own, so if a company becomes bankrupt, the shareholders only lose the money they used to purchase their shares.
+‘Limited’ in ‘proprietary limited’ means that the liability of shareholders is also limited to the number of shares they own, so if a company becomes bankrupt, the shareholders only lose the money they used to purchase their shares.
 Companies can also be limited by guarantee.
-In this case, at the time of buying shares a member agrees to guarantee a certain amount of liability to the company.
+In this case, at the time of buying shares, a member agrees to guarantee a certain amount of liability to the company.